Twingate-Labs/tg-slack-channel-manager/README.md

 4. Modify the notification of these two channels based on requirement (e.g. only mention or all messages)
 5. The Bot user should start joining all ext- channels
 6. For the best User experience, make sure [Share links and set preview preferences](https://slack.com/intl/en-gb/help/articles/204399343-Share-links-and-set-preview-preferences#:~:text=From%20your%20desktop%2C%20click%20on,text%20previews%20of%20linked%20websites.) is enabled.

+### Limitations
+1. Cannot auto joining the private channels, the bot has to be manually invited
+2. User will not be auto invited to the ext-all and ext-partner-all channels, they have to be manually invited